The AI Race Just Shifted Again — Grok 4.5, Muse Spark 1.1, Kimi K3, and the New Global Pecking Order

 Anthropic’s Fable 5 leads on raw benchmarks (84.3% Terminal Bench 2.1, 70% DeepSWE, 80.3% SWE Bench Pro), but it comes with real-world friction:

-• Context blind spots: Claude models are known to ignore or lose track of large data sets in long conversations.
+- Context blind spots: Claude models are known to ignore or lose track of large data sets in long conversations.
 In agentic workflows, this manifests as “forgetting” instructions or context that was clearly provided earlier.

-• Opinionated responses: Claude has strong stylistic preferences and refusal patterns that can interfere with legitimate use cases.
+- Opinionated responses: Claude has strong stylistic preferences and refusal patterns that can interfere with legitimate use cases.
 It’s the model most likely to tell you it can’t do something — even when it can.

-• Pricing is the highest in the frontier tier: $10/$50 per million tokens.
+- Pricing is the highest in the frontier tier: $10/$50 per million tokens.
 Fable 5 is excellent, but at 5x the input cost of Grok 4.5, the value proposition narrows.

-GLM and DeepSeek: The Next Global Giants
+GLM, DeepSeek — and Now Moonshot: The Next Global Giants

-• GLM 5.2 scores 62.1% on SWE Bench Pro — competitive with frontier models — at $1.40/$4.40 per million tokens (API), a fraction of frontier pricing
+- GLM 5.2 scores 62.1% on SWE Bench Pro — competitive with frontier models — at $1.40/$4.40 per million tokens (API), a fraction of frontier pricing

-• Both are expanding globally through partnerships, open-source releases, and aggressive pricing
+- All three are expanding globally through partnerships, open-source releases, and aggressive pricing

 The pattern mirrors what happened in hardware: Chinese companies don’t need to win the flagship battle.
 They need to make flagship-tier performance cheap enough that the premium becomes a niche, not the default.
+With K3, one of them may have just won the flagship battle anyway.

 OpenAI: Where Are They?